JesseShawCodes/wordpressSite1/wp-content/plugins/motopress-hotel-booking-lite/readme.txt

 The #1 Hotel Booking and Vacation Rental Plugin for WordPress.
 Online payments, seasons, rates, free or paid extras, coupons, taxes & fees.

 == Description ==
-MotoPress Hotel Booking plugin is the ultimate WordPress property rental system with a real lodging business in mind.
+Hotel Booking plugin by MotoPress is the ultimate WordPress property rental system with a real lodging business in mind.

 * [Plugin Demo](https://hbdemo.getmotopress.com/)
 * [Video Guides](https://www.youtube.com/playlist?list=PLbDImkyrISyKQccIsVDp98UXLIc1Yc3mn)
 * [Docs](https://motopress.com/files/motopress-hotel-booking-plugin-documentation.pdf) - step-by-step guides to set up and manage the plugin.

-Using this reservation plugin, you can create a simple vacation rental listing as well as a powerful rental property booking website with all sorts of online and offline payments, automatic inventory control, taxes and fees info, flexible pricing rates, custom policies and more.
+Using this WP hotel booking reservation plugin, you can create a simple vacation rental listing as well as a powerful rental property booking website with all sorts of online and offline payments, automatic inventory control, taxes and fees info, flexible pricing rates, custom policies and more.

 This WordPress booking system was developed for hotel and vacation rental owners, B&B hosts, real estate agencies, and anyone in the lodging sector of the hospitality industry.
 Hotel Booking is a standalone plugin that will help you create a stunning rental property website with any WordPress theme and switch it with peace in mind if needed.

-The admin dashboard is absolutely user-friendly making it easy to create a hotel or property renting website for non-tech people.
+The admin dashboard of WordPress hotel plugin is absolutely user-friendly making it easy to create a hotel or property renting website for non-tech people.

 Get a better sense of how the plugin works:

 [youtube https://www.youtube.com/watch?v=TmKqVH7o8ds]

-= General plugin features: =
+= General wp hotel booking plugin features: =

 * It can handle unlimited properties (or unlimited rooms in a hotel).
 * Structured property details: description, a photo gallery, amenities, services, a view, bed types, max occupancy, property size and more.